Canada 5-Year Bond Yield

 Explanation of the Bond Yield

 Government bonds are a relatively safe investment, and in terms of Canadian and U.S. government bonds, they can even be considered to be risk-free.
-The maturity for government bonds can range from 2 years to 30 years.
+The government bonds are issued with maturities ranging from 2 to 30 years.
 The 5-Year Government of Canada bond yield is particularly important for homeowners, as 5-year fixed-rate mortgages follow the bond yield.
 Government bonds of different maturities, such as 5-year bond yields and 10-year bond yields, are also used by analysts to assess the conditions of the economy.

 How Do Bond Yields Affect Mortgage Rates?